 The hostage argument is strong, particularly when packaged with Obama’s reasonable plea for lawmakers to act now on what is not in dispute.
 This plea deserves a much better response than the worn out threat “Do it for all or do it for none.”
 Many non-rich Americans have a hard time connecting the dots between tax rates on those making more than $250,000 and the health of the economy, even though the dots are as clear as a bell.
 They shiver at the thought of their own rates ballooning, but figure that big-buck players ought to be fair game.

 The most crucial element of this hostage standoff is the debilitating impacts that higher rates will have on successful privately owned businesses that are taxed as S corporations and limited liability companies.
 The earnings of these businesses are passed through and taxed to the owners.
 The pass-through character of these enterprises put personal tax rates on high earners at center stage.
 If rates go up, the owner of a successful business has less after-tax earnings to grow the business and create new jobs.
 And higher rates instantly become a compelling disincentive for risking capital to create new businesses.
+Click here to get some tips for business finance.

 There are roughly one million business owners who own successful pass-though entities and qualify as part of the Obama-defined rich.
 Although they represent only a small fraction of all business owners, they provide the lion’s share (some estimate as much as 97 percent) of all small business jobs.
 We badly need these businesses creating more jobs, along with powerful incentives that will fuel and fund the creation of many more such successful businesses.
 It’s a key element of any real recovery.